RightScale Optima enables you to analyze, report, forecast and optimize costs across all of your clouds and cloud

 The Dashboard in Optima can be used to see your monthly costs across all of your cloud provider accounts.
 The Dashboard includes costs for compute, storage, networking, databases, applications services, administration and security, and all other cloud services.
 You can drill down on any cloud account to see specific costs by service.

 Analyzing Cloud Costs

-The Analyze page in Optima lets you slice, dice, and filter your cloud compute costs on a wide variety of factors (cloud provider, account, region, datacenter, user, tags and more).
+The Instant Analyzer in Optima lets you slice, dice, and filter your cloud compute costs on a wide variety of factors (cloud provider, account, region, datacenter, user, tags and more).
 Collaborate with others by sharing links to your analyses or export reports to a CSV file for use in spreadsheets or financial systems.
 You can also analyze utilization of your Reserved Instances and utilization of your compute instances to uncover waste.

 Optima lets you stay on top of your cloud spend with Scheduled Reports.
 Schedule a daily, weekly or monthly report to be delivered to your email inbox.
 You’ll get an easy to understand comparison that shows how much your cloud spend is increasing or decreasing.

 Forecasting Cloud Costs

 One of the challenges of managing cloud costs is forecasting future cloud spend.
 The Scenario Builder in Optima lets you specify your expected growth in instances for your cloud accounts or workloads.
 Optima then calculates future spend over three years.
 You can also forecast costs for new cloud deployments, analyze the impact of purchasing AWS Reserved Instances or calculate the costs of running on a different cloud.
 Once you’ve created a scenario, you can export the details to your budgeting systems.

 Setting Budget Alerts